White River water at St. Charles Arkansas

 If White River generation, boat logistics, or crowding is poor, compare Norfork Tailwater or the Little Red River for a separate Arkansas release schedule.

-Verify current AGFC regulations before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify current AGFC rules before fishing.
 AGFC's 2026 update includes different rules by reach: Bull Shoals Dam to Norfork Access, Norfork Access to Arkansas Highway 58, and the Norfork Tailwater each require careful current-rule checking.

 Bull Shoals Dam tailwater